pwnaccelerator/pwnaccelerator.github.io/_posts/2015-08-17-stagefright-patch-the-patch.markdown

 So as you might have already learned Google messed up their patching leaving your Android device still vulnerable to nasty integer overflow vulnerabilities.
-Several blogposts already discussed this such as the ones from [Exodus][exodus-sf], [Fortigate][fortigate-sf] and there is a new CVE identifier CVE-2015-3864 adressing this.
+Several blogposts already discussed this such as the ones from [Exodus][exodus-sf], [Fortigate][fortigate-sf] and Zimperium.
+There is a new CVE identifier CVE-2015-3864 adressing this.

 Despite being fixed in the AOSP repositories until today I did not see any OTA patch